verus-lang/verus/source/docs/guide/src/llmforverusproof.md

 ...
 ```

-This workflow of repeatedly running Verus, reflecting on the resulting Verus error report, and then editing proof annotations accordingly seems to be good practice for both human developers and LLMs.
+This workflow of repeatedly running Verus, reflecting on the resulting Verus error report, and then editing proof annotations accordingly is a good practice for both human developers and LLMs.

 **Key points:**
 - Provide a simple command to run Verus (e.g., `verus file.rs`)